shawntabrizi/substrate-collectables-workshop/src/1/source/README.md

 If you do not feel comfortable with the level of Rust used in this tutorial, we recommend you first check out the [`rust-state-machine`](https://github.com/shawntabrizi/rust-state-machine) tutorial.

+## Goal

+The goal of this tutorial is to create a custom Polkadot SDK Pallet that acts as an NFT Marketplace.
+Our NFTs will represent kitties, which will be a digital pets that can be created, traded, and more.

+This Pallet could then be included into a Polkadot SDK blockchain and used to launch a Web3 application on the Polkadot Network.

+TODO: need to create and link to a tutorial creating and launching a custom runtime with omninode.

 ## Tutorial Structure

 This tutorial is broken up into small steps with documentation and code.